Doe v. Cisco Systems, Inc. (Amicus)

 Case Description

 Doe v.
 Cisco Systems, Inc. challenges the alleged role of Cisco Systems, Inc., a U.S. network technology corporation, in aiding and abetting serious human rights abuses against a group of Falun Gong practitioners in China.
 Cisco is alleged to have had a central role in the design and implementation of China’s “Golden Shield” project, a network security system used to facilitate the violent persecution of dissident groups.
 The plaintiffs were detained for visiting Falun Gong websites, discussing the practice of Falun Gong online, and sharing information about the widespread human rights abuses suffered by Falun Gong practitioners in China.
 While detained, they were beaten, deprived of sleep, forced to eat laundry detergent, electrocuted, drugged, and subjected to numerous other brutal human rights abuses.
 One of the plaintiffs was beaten to death while in custody, while another has disappeared and is presumed dead.
-CCR joined this amicus brief as part of our work to strengthen domestic accountability tools such as the Alien Tort Statute, challenging the district court's dismissal under the "touch and concern" test established in the Supreme Court's 2013 Kiobel decision.
+The Center for Constitutional Rights filed two briefs of amici curiae in this case as part of our work to strengthen domestic accountability tools such as the Alien Tort Statute ("ATS").

 Case Timeline